 - Describe a stressful situation in which you had to use your verbal communication skills to resolve the issue.

-Training was tough!
-4 weeks in Melbourne (we stayed at the Mantra), a lot of exams and practicals.
-If you study hard and listen in class you will have no problem.
-You can re-sit exams.
-The company don’t want you to fail.
-They help you so much.
-We stayed at the Mantra in Melbourne.
-It was probably the funniest time!
+4 weeks in Melbourne (we stayed at the Mantra), a lot of exams and a lot of practicals.
+Though, if you study hard and listen in class you will have no problem.
+You can re-sit exams, the company don’t want you to fail.
+They help you so much!

 A: The policy at any airline is that safety always comes first, closely followed by customer service.
 Remember this for your answers.

 “What do you know about our company?” is one of the most commonly asked interview questions.
 If it is on their website, there is no excuse for not knowing about it!

 - Main competitors

 - Financial performance

 As a flight attendant first impressions are so important.
 Make sure you are friendly to everyone at the assessment day.
 Make sure you are on time and dressed appropriately.